Brooklyn Paramount

-The Brooklyn Paramount Theater is a former movie palace at 1 University Plaza at the intersection of Flatbush and DeKalb Avenues in downtown Brooklyn, New York.
-Opened in 1928, the building has been owned by Long Island University (LIU) since 1954.
-Converted for use by LIU as classroom space and a gymnasium, the building retains much of the theater's original decorative detail.
-Until recently the venue operated as a 1200-seat multi-purpose arena, formerly home to the Brooklyn Kings basketball team.
-It is now in the planning stages of a renovation to reopen the theater as a performing arts venue in 2019.
+The Brooklyn Paramount is a music venue in Downtown Brooklyn, New York City, at the intersection of Flatbush and DeKalb Avenues.
+It opened in 1928 as a movie palace that occasionally hosted jazz, blues and early rock and roll concerts.

-History
+In 1962, the theatre was closed and converted into a basketball court for Long Island University (LIU)'s athletic teams.
+A renovation to turn the building back to a performing arts venue began in 2017, and the theater reopened in 2024.

-Theater
+Use as theater

 Paramount Pictures constructed the venue in 1928 and selected the Chicago theater architect team Rapp and Rapp as designers.
 The studio constructed a sister Paramount Theatre in Times Square, Manhattan.
 The rococo-designed theater had 4,084 seats covered in burgundy velvet, with a ceiling painted with clouds.
 The auditorium featured a 60 ft stage curtain decorated with satin-embroidered pheasants and huge chandeliers and fountains with goldfish adorned the lobby space.